top of page

 Sister Maureen Freeman, St. Louis Province and Dorothy Forbes, CSJA, Albany Province are now Emeritus Board members.

-There are three Kenyan Consociates on the IMBO Community Action Program Board – Mary Lieta, Leah Lieta, and Serphine Mambe.
+There are three Kenyan Consociates on the Imbo Community Action Program Board – Mary Lieta, Leah Lieta, and Serphine Mambe.
 The CEO of ICAP Samuel Lieta is also a Consociate and other Kenyan Consociates include Roseanne Akinyi, Oseanne

 Ochien’G, Emmaculate Okuta, and Margaret Wanda.
 These committed Consociates animate the “profound love of God and love of neighbor without distinction” and by working toward social, economic and ecological justice in the Homa Bay area of Kenya.